Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
-It could enhance our security narrative while promoting equity."
+It could enhance our security narrative while promoting equity.
+I believe that by prioritizing these voices, we can create a more just economic landscape."

 **Marcus**: "That could work.
-If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction.
+But we must be careful not to dilute our mission in the process."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
 We need to ensure that our economic models reflect the values of inclusivity and fairness."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our future.
-If we don't act ethically, we risk everything we've fought for."
+If we don't act ethically, we risk everything we've fought for.
+But I see your point; we must find a way to include those voices."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress.
 If we ignore these issues now, we may face a backlash that could undermine our progress."